rileymcmaster/Food-Feed/README.md

 Food Feed started as my final project for Concordia’s full stack web development bootcamp, which I graduated from in April 2021.
 The objective was to build an interactive site with a frontend and a backend using React.js and Node.
 I also used Redux, Express, Mongoose and MongoDB.

-**Food Feed** is a social networking site where users can easily create recipes to share which other members can then customize and save those recipes to make them their own.
-With the touch of a button, users can easily edit the ingredients, the directions and even link ingredients to the individual steps.
+**Food Feed** is a social networking site where users can easily modify and share recipes.
+Users have the option of creating recipes from scratch or they can simply edit any recipe in their feed with the click of a button.
+Change the ingredients, directions and even link specific ingredients to individual steps to suit your own taste!

 ![Food feed demo](https://github.com/rileymcmaster/recipe-app/blob/main/client/public/FF-screencap.gif?raw=true)